argoproj-labs/old-argo-dataflow/examples/README.md

 replica = pending / ratio
 ```

-The number of replicas will not scale beyond the min/max bounds:
+The number of replicas will not scale beyond the min/max bounds (except when *peeking*, see below):

 ```
 min <= replica <= max